Project Moon Dust is intended to inspire and educate the next generation of space travel hopefuls. Read more

 Cast your vote!
 Have a say in which educational videos get made.
 We are interested in your opinion as to what videos you believe will best suit the end goal of educating and inspiring people about space exploration.
 Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).
 Pledge early to ensure your ideas make the list.
 The top 5 voted videos will be produced and will be made available to all backers.Estimated delivery:

 Receive two 2ml glass vials of Lunar Simulant - one vial of Highlands, one vial of Mare.
 Also, cast your vote as to which videos get produced.
-Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Add $15 USD to ship outside the US
+Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Ships anywhere in the world

 Receive one of our Hobbyist Packages.
 This package includes one 25ml vial of Highland Simulant and one 25ml vial of Mare simulant.
 Also included is a vial of beach sand for comparative experimentation, a funnel for easy transfer of material, unique packaging and inspirational imagery.
 Great for anyone interested in space travel and exploration.
 Also, cast your vote as to which videos get produced.
-Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Add $25 USD to ship outside the US
+Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Ships anywhere in the world

 Receive one of our Educational Packages.
 This package includes two 16oz bottles of Simulant, one Mare and one Highland.
 Also included is a vial of beach sand for comparative testing, a funnel for easy transfer of material, a ball bearing for impact testing, inspirational imagery and an attractive carrying case.
 Also, cast your vote as to which videos get produced.
-Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Add $35 USD to ship outside the US
+Vote on the proposed video ideas listed or suggest your own(suggestions will be considered - and added to the list if approved by the ZAP team).Estimated delivery:Ships anywhere in the world

 0 backers Limited (3 left of 3)